Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 Government's supposed to work.

-It's not about the politics of saying I never raised a tax, it's about saying I made government work.
+It's not about the politics of saying I never raised a tax.

-And the fact is there were specific issues that I've been attacked for, sometimes pretty brutally on some of these television spots.
+And the fact is, there were specific issues that I've been attacked for, sometimes pretty brutally on some of these television spots.

-Facts are stubborn things.
+Facts just different things.

-You came into office with a double.
+You came into office.

 I asked you a question with one.

-Facts are stubborn things.
+Facts are different things.

 Let's get the facts right.

-I asked you a question to begin with, and that was net net, did you raise taxes in your state by half a billion dollars?
+And that was, NetNet, did you raise taxes in your state by half a billion dollars?

-We raised jobs, we rebuilt our roads.
+We built our roads.

 You know, that's political speak.